Even though airline food is made for a small eater, in a miniature container with small utensils,it is appreciated.

 I am especially looking forward to the fantastic breakfast buffet at the Hotel Aranjuez in San Jose.

-I can’t move to a country that doesn’t feed me right.
+I can’t move to a country that doesn’t feed me right, or have peanut butter in more than one grocery store..

 Pocitos doesn’t awake until ten in the morning.